-If having received a written warning, the relevant Director/ ETB Staff member delegated by the CE and the other ETB staff member delegated by the CE perceive that the Principal's conduct remains less than satisfactory or there is an occurrence of a more serious offence, a meeting will be arranged between the Principal and the relevant Director/ ETB Staff member delegated by the CE and the other ETB staff member delegated by the CE.
+If having received a written warning, the Director of Schools and the ETB staff member delegated by the CE perceive that the Principal's conduct remains less than satisfactory or there is an occurrence of a more serious offence, a meeting will be arranged between the Principal and the Director of Schools accompanied by the ETB staff member delegated by the CE.
 The Principal should be given at least seven school days' written notice of the meeting.
 The notice should state the purpose of the meeting and the specific nature of the complaint together with any supporting documentation.
-The Principal concerned may be accompanied at any such meeting by a representative/s, normally his/her trade union representative/s or a colleague/s subject to a maximum of two.
+The Principal concerned may be accompanied at any such meeting by a representative, normally his/her trade union representative/s or a colleague/s subject to a maximum of two.

 At the meeting the Principal should be given a clear statement of the areas/s where his or her conduct is perceived as unsatisfactory.
 The Principal will be given an opportunity to respond and state his/her case fully and to challenge any evidence that is being relied upon for a decision.
-Having considered the response the relevant Director/ ETB Staff member delegated by the CE and the other ETB staff member delegated by the CE will decide on the appropriate action to be taken.
+Having considered the response, Director of Schools and the ETB staff member delegated by the CE will decide on the appropriate action to be taken.
 Where it is decided that no action is warranted, the Principal will be so informed in writing within five school days.
 Where it is decided that disciplinary action at this stage is warranted the Principal will be informed that he/she is being given a final written warning.
-Where a final written warning is given it should state clearly the improvement required and the timescale for improvement.
+Where a final written warning is given, it should state clearly the improvement required and the timescale for improvement.
 The final written warning should inform the Principal that further disciplinary action may be considered if there is no sustained satisfactory improvement.
 The Principal will be advised of his/her right to appeal against the disciplinary action being taken and of the appeal process.

 A copy of the final written warning will be retained on the personnel file and a copy will be given to the Principal.
-The final written warning will be active for a period not exceeding 12 months and, subject to satisfactory service, will cease to have effect following the expiry of the 12 month period.
-The record will be removed from the file after the twelve month period subject to satisfactory improvement during the period.
+The final written warning will be active for a period not exceeding 12 months and, subject to satisfactory service, will cease to have effect following the expiry of the 12-month period.
+The record will be removed from the file after the twelve-month period subject to satisfactory improvement during the period.

-If it is perceived that the poor work or conduct has continued after the final written warning has issued or the work or conduct issue is of a serious nature, a comprehensive report on the facts of the case will be prepared and forwarded to the CE.
+If it is perceived that the poor work or conduct has continued after the final written warning has issued or the work or conduct issue is of a serious nature, a comprehensive report on the facts of the case will be prepared by the Director of Schools and forwarded to the CE.
 A copy will be given to the Principal.